 Each year the values of base year coal production, heat, sulfur and mercury content and carbon dioxide emissions for each coal source in CMM are calibrated to survey data.
-Surveys used for this purpose are the Form EIA-923, a survey of the origin, cost and quality of fossil fuels delivered to generating facilities, and the Form EIA-5, which records the origin, cost and quality of coal delivered to domestic industrial consumers.
+Surveys used for this purpose are the Form EIA-923, a survey of the origin, cost and quality of fossil fuels delivered to generating facilities, the Form EIA-3, which records the origin, cost, and quality of coal delivered to U.S. manufacturers, transformation and processing plants, and commercial and institutional users, and the Form EIA-5, which records the origin, cost and quality of coal delivered to domestic industrial consumers.
 Estimates of coal quality for the export and residential/commercial sectors are made using the survey data for coal delivered to coking coal and industrial steam coal consumers.
-Mercury content data for coal by supply region and coal type, in units of pounds of Mercury per trillion Btu, shown in Table 71, were derived from shipment-level data reported by electricity generators to the Environmental Protection Agency in its 1999 Information Collection Request.
+Mercury content data for coal by supply region and coal type, in units of pounds of mercury per trillion Btu, shown in Table 71, were derived from shipment-level data reported by electricity generators to the Environmental Protection Agency in its 1999 Information Collection Request.
 Carbon dioxide emission factors for each coal type are shown in Table 12.5 in pounds of carbon dioxide emitted per million Btu [4].